 3.2.3.
 Cardiovascular Issue

-As obesity causes hypertension which is one of the major reasons for heart attack, it contributes to cardiovascular diseases.
+As obesity causes hypertension, which is one of the major reasons for heart attack, it contributes to cardiovascular diseases.
 Excessive fat accumulation in your arteries leads to vessel blockage and causes cardiac arrest and heart attack.

 4. Obesity and Physiological Disorder

 Obesity is something that not only affects your health but also affects your physical appearance.
-Though it is unethical to judge someone by his/her body appearance people with excessive body weight and obese people become the prey of unfair comments on their looks and weight.
+Though it is unethical to judge someone by his/her body appearance, people with excessive body weight and obese people become the prey of unfair comments on their looks and weight.
 They also feel underconfident because they aren’t capable of doing ordinary physical activities that people with normal body mass index and weight do easily.

 5. What Is a Disability Under the ADA

 According to the ADA, disability is rather a legal term than a medical term.
-ADA also provides a legal definition to the term “Person with Disability” which states a person who has a physical or mental disorder that substantially obstructs one or more than one daily life activity.
-It also consists of people who do not really have a disability but claim that they have one or have a history of any such disability.
+ADA also provides a legal definition to the term “Person with Disability,” which states a person who has a physical or mental disorder that substantially obstructs one or more than one daily life activity.
+It also consists of people who do not have a disability but claim that they have one or have a history of any such disability.

 ADA’s definition of disability is somewhat different from how it is described in other such laws.
-Any kind of discrimination is illegal on the grounds of his/her association with a person with a disability, but this does not confirm whether is obesity a disability or not.
+Any kind of discrimination is illegal on the grounds of his/her association with a person with a disability, but this does not confirm whether obesity is a disability or not.

 6. Is Obesity a Disability Under the ADA